 Easy Habanero Hot Sauce Recipe!

-While this Habanero hot sauce recipe does have a several ingredients, it is still super easy to make.
+While this homemade habanero hot sauce recipe does have a several ingredients, it is still super easy to make.
 I made mine while doing other chores in the kitchen this morning.
 Please do not ignore my warnings about gloves and ventilation.
 While it could lead to just funny mistakes, well funny for those around you, it could also lead to a trip to the emergency room.
 No matter your experience level in dealing with hot peppers you should still be cautious.

-This hot sauce will last for months in your fridge.
+This homemade habanero hot sauce will last for months in your fridge.
 Personally mine never lasts long, but that is because I eat it all before we have long enough to test how long it would stay good in the fridge!